Where to buy a sustainable Christmas tree

 4. Patch Plants

 Believe it or not, you can buy a real Christmas tree from IKEA.
 To reduce the carbon footprint, stores in England and Scotland will be stocking trees locally-grown in Scotland; and IKEA Cardiff will stock trees grown in Wales.
-Tree prices start at £9 and range up to £29 for a Nordmann Fir, and as a thank-you for buying a real tree, customers also will receive a £20 voucher to spend in store.
+Buy a Christmas tree for £25, and as a thank-you for buying a real tree, customers also will receive a £10 voucher to spend in store.
 After the festive period, IKEA is encouraging customers to recycle their trees, either in their own gardens or by handing them to the local council.
 Note: this offer is not available from IKEA Manchester and Leeds.
-See ikea.com
+See ikea.comfor full details of the offer.